Friday, August 23, 2024

 Is it a good metric to track?
 Or is it prone to distortion?

-Imagine you have a content website - like BBC News - and you provide stories for your audience to consume.
+Imagine you have a content website - like BBC News - and you provide stories for your audience.
 If your content is good they will read more, would you agree?
 And if it's boring, or confusing, or broken, they will spend less time there, right?

-Imagine you're working for a cancer charity and you're trying to raise money.
-You run an email marketing campaign, and the emails lead supporters through to a particular website page to give money.
-But imagine that, to save money, the donation form is actually stored on a different website such as the Charities Aid Foundation.
+Imagine you work for a cancer charity and you're trying to raise money.
+You run an email marketing campaign.
+The emails lead supporters through to a particular website page to give money.
+But imagine that the donation form is actually stored on a different website such as the Charities Aid Foundation.

 These would be the steps in the user journey: